bigbang-sdk/next-query/README.md

 1. Fork the repository
 2. Commit your changes using [Conventional Commits](https://www.conventionalcommits.org/en) (`git commit -m "feat: add new feature"`)
-3. Open a Pull Request
+3. Open a Pull Request on the `dev` branch

 Please open issues for bug reports or feature requests.